Ha finalizado un año

 Well for me it was kind of difficult and I really did not desire a lot to see my family and friends but at the end it was easier to come back to Germany as I thought.
 As I began directly to study and work I found very fast new friends and managed good to get used to my new situation and life.
 Regarding to what I thought I was really sad to return and cried quite a lot missing my friends in Spain already.
 And yes I want to live in Spain one day without doubts!!!

-project, you met a lot of people.
-Remember please one person, who
+During the project, you met a lot of people.
+Remember please one person, who influenced the most on your life?

 I think one person that influenced my life there a lot was nearly the first person I met because I met all of my later real good friends because of him and also overthought my way of thinking in many things.
 Apart I was fallen in love with this person at the beginning so I also began to change thinking and acting about relationships with any kind of persons.
 Although in the end he left very soon Spain so his direct influence just ended kind of but indirect there was always an influence.

-friends all over the world.
+Now you have friends all over the world.
 In what countries have you been invited?

 Well I am invited in Belgium, Italy, Spain of course, Marruecos, France, Georgia and I think that's it

-to communicate in a foreign language?
+Was it difficult to communicate in a foreign language?

 Well I never had a lot problems with speaking a foreign language.
 But at the beginning the Andalusian accent was really hard to understand.
 I also notice that my own expression got much better.